svirgilgood/ninox/README.md

 ## Purpose

-The purpose of this script is to provide a suite of tools for using git to develop and validate ontologies and RDF data models with git.
+The purpose of this script is to provide a suite of tools for using git to develop and validate ontologies and RDF data models with git hooks.

 First, it provides a deterministic formatter by downloading and wrapping `rdf-toolkit` to provide a consistent code style and order to turtle files.

 Second, it provides a query harness to allow for automated tests to ensure the quality of the ontology.
 A provided query `undefined_terms.rq`, searches for any